Febreze has been one of the most popular

 Baking Soda And Essential Oils

-https://www.youtube.com/watch?v=9Mm1kCgFWZM Another recipe is through the use of baking soda and antibacterial essential oils.
-Baking soda has been used in the majority of the chores inside the home.
+Another recipe uses baking soda and antibacterial essential oils.
+Baking soda has been used in most chores inside the home.
 It helps neutralize the odor, and it deodorizes foul smells.
 Meanwhile, antibacterial essential oils are great for eliminating bacteria that cause foul odors in the clothes.

 Materials/ Ingredients And Directions